VeronicaIola3/Cybersecurity-Portfolio/_posts/2024-06-01-security-audit.markdown

 I've outlined detailed recommendations in my report, prioritizing immediate implementation of confidentiality controls (least privilege, password policies, separation of duties, encryption), proactive system management plans (disaster recovery, legacy system management, IDS, password management), and proper asset classification.
 These actions will significantly mitigate risks, improve security posture, and ensure business continuity.

-Please review the full report for a comprehensive understanding of the vulnerabilities and the recommended mitigation strategies.
-I'm available to discuss the findings and assist in implementing the necessary changes.